theo-obadiah-teguh/CousCous/README.md

 # CousCous
-A comprehensive guide to applied econometrics and causal inference.
-Discusses Randomized Controlled Trials, Instrumental Variables, Regression Discontinuity Design, and Difference-in-Differences.
+A comprehensive guide to applied econometrics and causal inference in R. Discusses Randomized Controlled Trials, Instrumental Variables, Regression Discontinuity Design, and Difference-in-Differences.